gritzko/swarm-ron-docs/matrix.md

 Unless the swarm is physically permanently separated, the contradiction will be detected as soon as both versions of reality are known to all peers.
 Still, there is a window of opportunity for the duration of the split-brain.

-The entanglement matrix is a dynamic cryptographic construct that lets a peer or a client see that the observed version of reality is actually shared by all the other peers (or at least the majority).
+The entanglement matrix is a dynamic cryptographic construct that ensures that all peers see the same, without any global linearization or blockchains.
-It answers the question "do you see what I see?"

 As such, it limits the duration of undetected split-brains.
 Ultimately, it allows to wait out the uncertainty: once all peers will accept the op, we will see that from the matrix.
-From that point on, the network's causality guarantees prevent any split-brain in regard to that op.
+From that point on, the protocol's causality guarantees prevent any split-brain from happening (in regard to that op).

 An entanglement matrix needs no other primitives but [signed noops](noop.md).